South Korea launches its 2nd military spy satellite amid animosities with North Korea

 South Korea’s Defense Ministry said it confirmed the satellite entered orbit and communicated with an overseas ground station after separation from a rocket.

-“With the success of the second military spy satellite launch, our military has acquired an additional independent surveillance ability and further bolstered our ‘kill chain’ capability,” Defense Ministry spokesperson Jeon Ha Gyu said in a statement, referring to the military’s preemptive missile strike capability.
+“With the success of the second military spy satellite launch, our military has acquired an additional independent surveillance ability and further bolstered our ‘kill chain’ capability,” Defense Ministry spokesperson Jeon Ha Gyu told reporters, referring to the military’s preemptive missile strike capability.

 Under a contract with SpaceX, South Korea was to launch five spy satellites by 2025.
 South Korea’s first spy satellite launch on Dec.
 1 was made from California’s Vandenberg Space Force Base.